chuckhorton/web-platform-rgurtc/README.md

      - for www.pods.com/moving-loans when should go to https://www.acornfinance.com/apply/?d=POD-WEBSITE-LP
      - for www.pods.com/loans when should go to https://www.acornfinance.com/apply/?d=POD-WEBSITE-SSC

-7. Share with Acorn when deployed and we will test and verify too.
+7. Share with Acorn when deployed and we will test and verifyAcorn to have Acorn review and test

+## Versions

+2023-06-27 version 1.5.0 - Add auto set dealer id for www.pods.com/loans, add example page

+2023-06-13 version 1.4.0 - Add x year term to description

+2023-06-12 version 1.3.0 - Change to hide Start from for extras

+2023-06-10 version 1.2.0 - Change to use min js, fix font size error, fix label wrapping

+2023-06-09 version 1.1.0 - Fix add-on calcs

+2023-04-20 version 1.0.0 - First production ready version